 Plumbing maintenance versus plumbing repairs

-Things can get complicated when it’s unclear whether a problem at a property falls under ‘maintenance’ or ‘repair.’
+Things can get complicated when it’s unclear whether a property problem falls under ‘maintenance’ or ‘repair.’

 Generally speaking, ‘maintenance’ refers to fixing things on the property that are seen delay wear and tear and aren’t classed as urgent.
 Whereas ‘repairs’ typically refer to something that’s broken or damaged and needs to be fixed promptly.

-Landlords are generally responsible for maintaining and paying for structural aspects of the property – things like the roof, foundations and walls, but not decorative features, such as carpeting.
+Landlords are generally responsible for maintaining and paying for the property’s structural aspects – things like the roof, foundations and walls, but not decorative features, such as carpeting.

-Overall, it’s the tenant’s responsibility to keep the rental property clean and in working order during the lease.
-The landlord is responsible for making sure the property is safe and fit for a tenant to live in.
+Overall, it’s the tenant’s responsibility to keep the rental property clean and working order during the lease.
+The landlord is responsible for ensuring the property is safe and fit for a tenant to live in.

 At the end of the day, if you’re renting a property and there’s a major plumbing problem that isn’t your fault, the responsibility lies wholly with the landlord.

 Watermark Plumbing and Draining is Sydney’s leading plumbing services team, with more than 30 years’ experience.
 The company was founded in 1997 and today is based in Chatswood, New South Wales, led by Owner and Principal Matt Haggerston.
 Matt has more than 30 years of hands-on experience working in the industry and has spent his time building and running his own businesses.
 Their experienced and licensed team specialise in fault finding and diagnostics, water leaks and maintenance.